Justin Trudeau: A life in politics

-After that stunning rise to power, his first term and the realities of governing have taken the shine off his reputation as a beacon for the left.
+After that stunning rise to power six years ago, his first term and the realities of governing took the shine off his reputation as a beacon for the left.

 Born to lead